Kitware/CMake/Help/manual/cmake-generators.7.rst

 Extra Generators
 ================

+.. deprecated:: 3.27

+  Support for "Extra Generators" is deprecated and will be removed from a future version of CMake.
+IDEs may use the :manual:`cmake-file-api(7)` to view CMake-generated project build trees.

 Some of the `CMake Generators`_ listed in the :manual:`cmake(1)` command-line tool :option:`--help <cmake --help>` output may have variants that specify an extra generator for an auxiliary IDE tool.